Metropolis-style random sampling of quantum gates for the estimation of low-energy observables: Conclusions and future work

 \section{Conclusions and future work}

 We have proposed a quantum algorithm to compute expectation values in the low-energy regime of a Hamiltonian.
 Rather than use a variational method with a cost-function which is minimized, or attempt to construct an exact circuit which evolves the system to its ground-state directly and use it to calculate observables, we propose to randomly sample circuits, which fluctuate about some target average energy, and extrapolate measurements to their low-energy values.
+The ability to sample around a target average value is a useful feature of this algorithm made possible by fixing the value of $\beta$.
+This allows a systematic approach towards lower energies.
+The cost for this is degree of control is the introduction of systematic errors in the fitting and extrapolation process, along with run-time overhead due to the nature of probabilistic sampling.

-There are a few items to note.
-The first is the naive simple scaling associated with the algorithm.
+There are a few additional items to note.
+The first is how the accuracy of estimates scales.
 The most expensive aspect of the algorithm is the slow convergence of averages with the number of samples, which go like one over the square-root of the number of measurements.
-Ideally, one could pick a desired error and sample to that extent.
-However, the situation is more complicated.
+Ideally, one could pick a desired error and sample to that extent; however, the situation is more complicated.
 Since progressively larger $\beta$ values are needed in the extrapolation, this will lead to a decrease in acceptance during the gate proposal, leading to a necessary increased run-time.
-There are many improvements on classical computers for spin and gauge models for the Metropolis algorithm which overcome this issue at ``low-temperature,'' \emph{e.g.} cluster flips~\cite{swendsen1987,wolff1989}, and event-driven simulations~\cite{BORTZ197510,berg2004}.
+There are many improvements on classical computers for spin and gauge models for the Metropolis algorithm which overcome this issue at ``low-temperature,'' \emph{e.g.} event-driven simulations~\cite{BORTZ197510,berg2004}.
 Perhaps similar algorithmic advances could be made here.

 Second, as one approaches criticality in a statistical quantum theory, the correlation length diverges.
 This typically causes large auto-correlations when one uses the naive Metropolis method, again leading to long run-times.
-As before, several algorithms attempt to eliminate this ``critical slowing down,'' \emph{e.g.} cluster flips, and worm-like (or world-line) algorithms~\cite{prokofev2001}, both of which are non-local.
+As before, several algorithms attempt to eliminate this ``critical slowing down,'' \emph{e.g.} cluster flips~\cite{swendsen1987,wolff1989}, worm-like (or world-line) algorithms~\cite{prokofev2001}, both of which are non-local, and hybrid Monte Carlo~\cite{DUANE1987216}.
 One could imagine such advances are possible in this case as well.
+In addition to the longer run-time, for the ansatz considered here, criticality could push the number of layers to become larger, since the circuit only uses local gates to create long-range correlations.

 Finally, the circuit ansatz chosen here is not definitive, and other options could be investigated.
 The form proposed here was only done so because of its generality, such that it necessarily can reproduce the full Haar measure sum in the appropriate limit.
 However, other gate ansatzes may be more efficient.
 This direction deserves more investigation.